AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Column_Presets.md

 ### Values

-The following presets are used to display values without formatting – the only difference between them is the column width:
+These presets allow displaying values without formatting – the only difference between them is the column width:

 * `"text"` for text values
 * `"short-text"` for short text values